cgiffard/140ByteShow/README.md

 140ByteShow
 ===========

 A JS slideshow/slide-deck framework in <140 bytes.
-(Currently 112.)
+(Currently 110.)
 To prove a point.
 Because I was challenged to write one.
 (By @alexdickson, that mischief-maker!)

 **[See it in Action!](http://rawgithub.com/cgiffard/140ByteShow/master/index.html)**

-Tab advances the slides, any other key returns to the previous slide.
+Right arrow advances the slides, any other key returns to the previous slide.

 ### Rules